AdobeDocs/media-analytics.it-IT/help/data-sharing/federated-analytics.md

 ## Requisiti {#section_4758843A8941441B9A4D0D7A61077A6E}

 * **** Contratto Streams Media: Per poter accedere ai dati audio e video in Adobe Analytics, il destinatario e il mittente devono aver stipulato un contratto con Adobe Analytics per i flussi di dati multimediali.
 Per ulteriori informazioni, contattate il team di account.
-* **** Federated Addendum: Prima di inviare o ricevere i dati, ogni mittente e ricevente deve disporre di un addendum firmato insieme ad Adobe. È richiesto un addendum per cliente, non un addendum per partnership.
-Per ulteriori informazioni, contattate il team di account.
+* **** Federated Addendum: Prima di inviare o ricevere i dati, ogni mittente e ricevente deve disporre di un addendum firmato insieme ad Adobe.
+One addendum per customer is required, not one addendum per partnership.
+Contact your account team for more details.
 * **** Implementazione di Media Analytics: Il mittente deve avere Media Analytics implementato su tutti i lettori che faranno parte del set di dati federati.
-Solo i dati di Media Analytics sono disponibili per la federazione.
-Consulta la documentazione: Misurazione [di audio e video in Adobe Analytics](/help/media-overview.md)
+Only Media Analytics data is available for federation.
+See documentation: Measuring audio and video in Adobe Analytics[](/help/media-overview.md)

-* **** Contratto di consulenza Adobe: Per la configurazione iniziale di regole federate tra il destinatario e il mittente è utile lavorare con i servizi di consulenza per rivedere i dati e creare il contratto di condivisione dei dati.
+* **** Adobe Consulting Contract: For initial set-up of federated rules between receiver and sender it is valuable to work with consulting services to review data and create the data sharing agreement.

-## Download del modulo di analisi federata
+## Download the Federated Analytics Form

 **Download the current version of the form here:  Federation Rules Agreement Form.**[](/assets/federated_analytics_form.pdf)

 ## Processo {#section_byb_kb3_vbb}

-1. Mittente e Ricevitore collaborano per completare il modulo del contratto per le regole federative.
-1. The Federated Rules Agreement form contains special fields for our engineering team and should ONLY be edited using Adobe Acrobat.
+1. Sender and Receiver work together to complete the Federation Rules Agreement form.
+The Federated Rules Agreement form contains special fields for our engineering team and should ONLY be edited using Adobe Acrobat.
 [Download Acrobat for free.](https://get.adobe.com/reader/)
 1. Consulting services provides a sample data file to Receiver with actual data from Sender players, to further confirm correct data sharing rules are defined, provided data files are available.
 1. Sender and Receiver ensure the data sharing agreement will meet all contractual requirements between the two parties.
 1. Consulting services sends the completed form to Adobe Engineering to set-up data sharing rules.
 1. Data is shared to the development report suite where Receiver will review and validate data.
-1. Once Receiver confirms data is correct, Adobe Engineering updates the rules to point to a production report suite.
-1. Receiver will review and validate data in the production report suite.
+1. Una volta che il ricevente conferma che i dati sono corretti, Adobe Engineering aggiorna le regole per puntare a una suite di rapporti sulla produzione.
+1. Il ricevente rivede e convalida i dati nella suite di rapporti di produzione.
 1. If changes occur to the data set in the future, Sender or Receiver can submit a customer care ticket for support.